 34. Application to SAT for review of issue of notice

-(1) A person who objects to a soil conservation notice served upon him may apply to the State Administrative Tribunal for a review of the decision of the Commissioner to issue the notice.
+(1) A person who objects to a soil conservation notice served upon the person may apply to the State Administrative Tribunal for a review of the decision of the Commissioner to issue the notice.

 [(2), (3) deleted]